Okyeame Kwame: Philanthropy

-Okyeame Kwame founded in 2009 the Okyeame Kwame Foundation, to raise public awareness on hepatitis B and to provide screening, prevention and education to mitigate the disease in Ghana, backed by MTN Ghana and the MDS-Lancet Laboratories.
+Okyeame Kwame founded the Okyeame Kwame Foundation in 2009, to raise public awareness on hepatitis B and to provide screening, prevention and education to mitigate the disease in Ghana, backed by MTN Ghana and the MDS-Lancet Laboratories.
 Periodic screening and vaccination campaigns are held throughout Ghana, attended by hundreds of people who receive free vaccines.
-In 2014, he staged the Celebrity Car Wash, an event including sports, games and photoshoots with celebrities in East Legon, to raise funds in support of his campaign to provide free vaccination to at least 1000 Ghanaian.
+In 2014, he staged the Celebrity Car Wash, an event including sports, games and photoshoots with celebrities in East Legon, to raise funds in support of his campaign to provide free vaccination to at least 1000 Ghanaians.
 The foundation has initiated and sponsored the construction of a hepatitis B treatment facility in Tamale.

 For his work in raising the funds to provide free screening for the Ghanaian urban and rural poor, Kwame has been appointed Hepatitis B Ambassador for the Ghana Health Service.

+After being appointed as a Climate Ambassador by Climate Clock, Kwame launched a project to nurture 2000 Climate Champions from Senior and Junior High Schools in the country.
+The objective is to instill climate consciousness among children, recognizing them as the demographic most affected by environmental changes.
+The Climate Clock is utilized to explain the concept of climate change to these students, followed by tree planting activities and commitments made by the students to protect the trees.
+This commitment is then passed on to a successor, emphasizing a shift from merely planting trees to actively growing and safeguarding them as a means of protecting the climate.

 Honors

-John Cranley, Mayor of the city of Cincinnati in Ohio USA on 21 November 2016 presented Okyeame Kwame with a Key to the City and declared 17 November each year as ‘Okyeame Kwame Day’ to solemnise his status as International Cultural Ambassador to the city.
+John Cranley, Mayor of the city of Cincinnati in Ohio USA on 21 November 2016 presented Okyeame Kwame with a Key to the City and declared 17 November each year as ‘Okyeame Kwame Day’ to solemnize his status as International Cultural Ambassador to the city.

 Kwame was also honored on 3 February 2017 by the Chartered Institute of Marketing Ghana with the status of an associate co-opted member for his professional use of marketing in the creative arts.

-At the 2017 Ghana Music Honours, he was given the best video honour for his song titled Small Small which features MzVee.
+At the 2017 Ghana Music Honours, he was given the best video honor for his song titled Small Small which features MzVee.
 Adding up, the rapper and philanthropist received a United States Presidential Volunteer Service Award.
-This award scheme is normally given to Americans but exception was made for the Ghanaian rapper dubbed (Kingdom Humanitarian Award) in recognition of his outstanding contribution towards kicking away hepatitis b.
+This award scheme is normally given to Americans but an exception was made for the Ghanaian rapper dubbed (Kingdom Humanitarian Award) in recognition of his outstanding contribution towards kicking away hepatitis b.

 The People's Choice Practitioners Awards, organised by Media Men Ghana in April 2017 saw Okyeame receive the ‘Outstanding Health Ambassador’ honours presented to him by the Asantehene, his Majesty Otumfuo Osei Tutu II.

 Again in 2017, Okyeame Kwame joined David Beckham, Hugh Jackman as UNICEF Super Dad Ambassadors.
 His selection as ambassador comes at the back of his recognition as a father with an enviable, amazing relationship with his children which had taken centre stage in the media over the years.